Substra/substra-documentation/docs/source/index.rst

 Substra is an open source federated learning (FL) software.
 It provides a flexible Python library and a web application to run federated learning training at scale.

-Substra's main usage is in production environments.
-It has already been deployed and used by hospitals and biotech companies: see the `MELLODDY <https://www.melloddy.eu/>`_ and the `HealthChain <https://www.nature.com/articles/s41591-022-02155-w>`_ projects.

 .. image:: banner.jpg
-  :width: 600
+  :width: 800
   :align: center
   :alt: Substra

+Substra's main usage is in production environments.
+It has already been deployed and used by hospitals and biotech companies: see the `MELLODDY <https://www.melloddy.eu/>`_ and the `HealthChain <https://www.nature.com/articles/s41591-022-02155-w>`_ projects.

 The key Substra differentiators are: